oat-sa/bundle-lti1p3/doc/service/platform.md

 **Default route**: `[POST] '/lti1p3/auth/{keyChainIdentifier}/token'`

 This endpoint:
-- allows tools to get granted to call your platform services endpoints, by following the [client_credentials grant type with assertion](https://www.imsglobal.org/spec/security/v1p0/#using-json-web-tokens-with-oauth-2-0-client-credentials-grant).
+- allow tools to get granted to call your platform services endpoints, by following the [client_credentials grant type with assertion](https://www.imsglobal.org/spec/security/v1p0/#using-json-web-tokens-with-oauth-2-0-client-credentials-grant).
 - is working for a defined `keyChainIdentifier` as explained [here](../message/platform.md), so you can expose several of them if your application is acting as several deployed platforms

 If you configure a key chain as following: